Currently Documented Edition Signature and Seal Markings:

 Dahlia tubers cannot survive cold winters and are typically dug up, stored, and replanted each year.

-Other than being normally written in kana, the name is the same today.
+Other than being normally written in kana, the same name is used today.

 The large insect (not mentioned in the title-caption) is clearly a member of the grasshopper family Acrididae.